dpoves/Linux-CLI-intro/Linux-CLI-intro.md

 ```

 ## The zero or more characters wildcard *
-Some commands accept the use of wilcards.
+Some commands accept the use of wildcards.
 We are going to see some examples with **ls**, but there are more commands, specially the ones that are used to manipulate files and directories that accept them.

 ```shell
 $ ls *